lucidspriter/SpriterPlusPlus/README.md

 # SpriterPlusPlus
-C++ Implementation for Spriter animations
+a C++ Implementation for Spriter animations

 ## About
 SpriterPlusPlus aims to be as quick as possible playing back animations, and iterating additional characters once loaded.